Applied and Computational Analysis

-The Office of Naval Research (ONR) Applied and Computational Analysis Program develops and exploits methods in modern and classical mathematical analysis with emphasis on mathematical and computational models of physical phenomena.
-Naval interest in waves, flows, materials, structures, and information processing motivates research in the areas of multi-phase, multi-physics, multi-material problems; fluid transport and mixing; predictability of models for nonlinear dynamics; and inverse problems arising from acoustic and electromagnetic wave propagation and scattering.
+The Applied and Computational Analysis program develops and exploits methods in modern and classical mathematical analysis with emphasis on mathematical and computational models of physical phenomena.
+Naval interest in waves, flows, materials, structures, and information processing motivates research in the areas of:

 Program Contact Information

 Submit white papers, QUAD charts and full proposals for contracts to this email address: ONR Code 31 Research Submissions

 Follow instructions within BAA for submission of grant proposals to grants.gov website.